cunningr/dna_workflows/README.md

 2019-11-30 15:48:10,461 - main - INFO - Executing STAGE-10 workflow: reports::create_reports
 ```

 Take this opportunity to disable any of the workflows that may do things that you do want to do right now.
-Again, we take no responsability for any bad things may happen.
+Again, we take no responsibility for any bad things may happen.

 Something you may notice from the logging output is the ```Executing STAGE-X``` log message.
 Since many workflows that we want to automate when deploying DNA Center have a strict order of dependancy, the DNA Workflows framework allows you to 'schedule' workflow sub-tasks in a specified order.
 Now you know what the 'Stage' column does in a workflow control table (see example screenshot above).